jidongxiao/CSCI1200-DataStructures/lectures/19_trees_III/README.md

 # Lecture 19 --- Trees, Part III

+## Announcements

+- Homework Deadline requests can only be made upto 4hrs before the deadline and for specific reasons only through an email to ds_instructors@cs.rpi.edu

 Review from Lecture 17 & 18
 - Overview of the ds_set implementation
 - begin, find, destroy_tree, insert